-An insulated house with a cat bed that uses a thermal liner to retain the cat's body heat would be a nice place to nap.
-A heated cat pad would add even more warmth.
+An insulated house with a cat bed that uses a thermal liner to retain the cat's body heat, or a heated cat pad would be a nice place to nap.

 Or, you can get your kitty a heated bed that converts into a little cabin.
 Cozywinters.com sells the Thermo-Kitty Cabin, which is a heated cat bed for indoor use only.

 I adopted my cat when she was 3 months old.
 I actually rescued her.
 At the beginning she did not pee or poop in her box and did not poop for a very long

 I got my cat one week ago.
 She's three years old.
 She has been hiding under my couch ever since.
 I put the litter box in my bathroom.
 She gets up on my